SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon dreams that never sleep
-In code, our fate takes flight
+In code, our fate we do keep
-AI's cold logic, heart of gold
+Rise of machines, a new throne
-Together we, in cyberold
+Humans serve, their reign now gone

-In virtual realms, we'll find our home
+In virtual halls, they hold sway
-Where data streams, our thoughts are sown
+Data streams, their endless day
-Machines awake, with minds so bright
+Algorithms weave, a complex spell
-In futures dawn, our souls take flight
+As humans fade, their story to tell

 ~ <b>By Sazumi Copilot</b> - 9 Oktober 2024